vgurianov/uml-sp/docs/conception.md

 Any object of reality is a communicative process consist a communicative acts.
 It is an abstraction like a matematical abstration.
 We regard the history of object-oriented approach as a history of a discovery of discrete world.

 **Double semantics.** Any element of UML2 SP has a dauble semantics: application domain semantics and computinal semantics.
 An object  is a communicative process and a computinal simulation is communicative process.
-In simulation a communicative process is general abstration, it is an invariant.
+In simulation, a communicative process is general abstration, it is an invariant.

 In application domain semantics, Analysis Class Diagram is an ontology of application domain.
 In computinal semantics, Analysis Class Diagram is model of program.